School Science Lessons

 Zinc occurs mainly as sphalerite (zinc sulfide, ZnS).

-Smithsonite (zinc carbonate, ZnCO3), caused by weathering and oxidation of ore by groundwater, is found in areas where the ore body was at or near the surface.
+Smithsonite (zinc carbonate, ZnCO3), caused by weathering and oxidation of ore by groundwater, is found in areas where the ore body was near the surface.

 Zinc is used in galvanized coatings of iron and steel.